onramper/docs/docs/widget.md

 · Import a component in your React application.
 [See more.](#react-component)
 · Add it to your static webpage using a CDN import.
 [See more.](#javascript)

+# API Key
+To allow users to buy crypto, you need an API key.
+To get an API key, fill in <a href="https://docs.google.com/forms/d/e/1FAIpQLSdnmTskkGA5QJGjC1eVRcqXZouuGe_ojltlBFs5nFClrSl_gA/viewform?usp=sf_link" target='_blank' >our onboarding form.</a>
+Add your API key as a parameter in the URL of the code snippet as follows: `https://widget.onramper.com?apiKEY=theAPIkeyyoureceived`.

 ## Redirect

 Using a URL redirect, you can simply redirect your users to a buy page.
 The widget url is `https://widget.onramper.com`